wmalos/readmeGenerator/Develop/README.md

-# readMe generator
+# ReadMe Generator

 ## Description
-README file generator
+A ReadMe generator ran using node.js.

 ## Table of Contents
 - [Installation](#installation)